 - Volatile chemicals or flammable materials

-Again, you’ll be looking for the same kinds of things on the exterior, focusing on points of access to valuable assets and areas where people might hide or store dangerous objects.
+For your exterior guard checkpoints, you’ll also be looking for points of access to valuable assets and areas where people might hide or store dangerous objects.

 - The building itself